ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 ```

 `SetLock` clears `IsDirtyExit` - if we've tried to exit a dirt form and then subsiquently changed a field value then w've cancelled the exit.
 We then check if `RecordEditorContext` is dirty.
 In our case it is so we lock the browser window.
 We finally render the control which sorts out the buttons.
 Note that if we had already edited the value once and then changed it back to the original, `RecordEditorContext` would be clean.
 You could exit and the *Update* button would dissappear.

+### WeatherForecast Viewer

+I won't go into detail.
+You can review the code in the Repo to see how it's put together.
+It's a simple version of the editor, accessing the controller service record directly for it's data, and using a custom `InputReadOnlyText` component to display values.

+## Wrap Up

+Much of the infrastructure I've put together here is simplistic.
+The services and data records would make greater use of interfaces and core abstract classes to provide abstraction and implement boilerplate code.
+A set of articles - [Building a Database Application](https://www.codeproject.com/Articles/5279560/Building-a-Database-Application-in-Blazor-Part-1-P)-  covers such a framework in more detail.
+Note the current article set is based on my NetCore 3.1 4 month old Framework and will be revised over the next week.

+What I've covered here is a methodology for editing records.
+It's not for everybody.
+It depends on your mindset on data, and the environment you have to work in.
+If nothing more, I hope it provokes you to question how you view and deal with data.